ramirezlab/TopologyAnalysis/README.md

  <img src=".\media\descarga.png" style="zoom:10%;" />

- This is the same network visualized in Cytoscape
+ This is the same network visualized in Cytoscape.
 <img src=".\media\PPI-Blank_1.png" style="zoom:60%;" />

-Information about the graph.
+Now, to obtain more information about the resulting graph, such as data that can be used to calculate some topological parameters like degree, centrality, betweenness, Pagerank, and closeness.

     print(paste("The Graph has",
             length(degree(g)),